 J.P.
 Civil Form 10C should be used to demand the Bill of Particulars.
 The demand should contain the current mailing address of the Defendant, if different from the address provided in the complaint.
-The Defendant should file the Bill of Particulars with the Court in which the case is pending.
-The Court will then serve the Plaintiff with the Bill of Particulars.
+The Defendant should file the demand for Bill of Particulars with the Court in which the case is pending.
+The Court will then serve the Plaintiff with the Notice of Demand for Bill of Particulars.

 Upon receiving the demand, the Plaintiff should serve the Bill of Particulars within 15 days counting the date of mailing as the first day.
+Plaintiff may use the available Bill of Particulars form (CF10BP).
 The Bill of Particulars is served by the Plaintiff by:

 - mailing the original to the Court where the action is pending, along with a notarized statement as to how the Bill of Particulars was served on the Defendant.
+The Certificate of Service form (MISC27C) is available.
 If the plaintiff is a corporation, the affidavit must be signed by an officer of the corporation.
 If the plaintiff is a partnership, the affidavit must be signed by a partner; AND

 - mailing a copy to the Defendant or the Defendant's attorney of record.